 As for fats, they are important as well!
 They are required for hormone synthesis and form an important part of cell membranes and the central nervous system.

-Supplements can go a long way in accelerating your progress, and make your task easier.
+Not to forget, supplements can go a long way in accelerating your progress and make your task easier.

 But don’t over rely on them, which most guys do!
 And don’t get caught up in all the marketing hype by the supplement companies.

 Here is a list of the types of muscle building supplements that really work.